Last Updated: December 27, 2013

 Last Updated: April, 2014

 Haryana is surrounded by Uttar Pradesh in the east, Punjab in the west, Himachal Pradesh in the north and Rajasthan in the south.
 The state surrounds the national capital city, New Delhi, from three sides.
 Haryana is the second-largest contributor of food grains to India’s central pool.
 The state accounts for more than 60 per cent of the export of Basmati rice in the country.

 It is the third-largest exporter of software and one of the preferred destinations for IT/ITeS facilities.
 During 2011–12, the state registered IT/ITeS exports of US$ 5.2 billion.

 Haryana has a stable political environment.
 Successive state governments have been committed to creating a progressive business environment.
+At current prices, the total gross state domestic product (GSDP) of Haryana was about US$ 64.6 billion in 2012–13.
 The state offers a wide range of fiscal and policy incentives for businesses under the Industrial and Investment Policy, 2011.
-Additionally, it has sector-specific policies, particularly, for IT and tourism.
-Haryana has well-developed physical infrastructure such as power, roads and railways.
-For promoting trade, the state has planned several projects such as KMP Expressway, DMIC Project, international cargo airport and a new SEZ in Gurgaon.
+Additionally, it has sector-specific policies, particularly for IT and tourism.